 Pharmaceutical Waste Program

 A coordinated pharmaceutical waste disposal program ensures you are compliant with current and future EPA regulations, violations of which can result in fines of $37,500 per day.
 It also demonstrates your commitment to environmental stewardship by diverting harmful drug waste from landfills and sewers.
-Clients throughout Mississippi, Louisiana and Tennessee count on GreenServ to support their compliant pharmaceutical disposal requirements.
+Clients throughout Mississippi, Louisiana, Tennessee and Arkansas count on GreenServ to support their compliant pharmaceutical disposal requirements.

 Are You Compliant?